The Gap

 The Dreyfus model of skill acquisition, developed by Hubert and Stuart Dreyfus at UC Berkeley in the 1980s, maps an almost identical progression through Western academic language: Novice, Advanced Beginner, Competent, Proficient, Expert.

 The critical transition in both systems is the same.
 In Dreyfus terms: Competent to Proficient.
-At the Competent stage, you follow rules consciously.
-You can perform, but you must think about each step.
-At the Proficient stage, you read situations intuitively.
+At the Competent stage, the practitioner follows rules consciously.
+Performance happens, but each step still requires thought.
+At the Proficient stage, situations are read intuitively.
 The rule-following has been internalized so deeply that conscious thought is freed to operate at a higher level — reading context, anticipating problems, responding to patterns the Competent practitioner cannot yet see.

 At Expert level, Dreyfus writes, "the situation demands this action."
 Response is automatic, not rule-based.
 The expert surgeon does not consciously decide where to cut.
 The hands move.
 The knowledge has migrated from cognition to something closer to reflex.

 This is wu wei.
 This is mushin.
 This is what happens when knowledge becomes muscle.
 Different traditions, different centuries, different languages.
-Same phenomenon.
+Same phenomenon — recognizable in any moment of flow when technique recedes and performance simply happens.

 Maurice Merleau-Ponty, the French phenomenologist, argued that Western philosophy made a catastrophic error when it separated mind from body.
 His concept of the "body schema" — the pre-reflective sense of what your body can do — is the philosophical foundation for everything we are describing.